chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Recipe Ordering

 Recipes can include other recipes, too.
-Use “include_recipe”
+Use "include_recipe"

 Chef will process the included recipe in place, adding its resources to the resource collection.